Anta18/mydb/README.md

 # Engine Database

-This repository contains a simple experimental SQL database engine written in Rust.
+This repository contains an experimental SQL database engine written in Rust.

 ## Building